Whether you want to know how much an apprentice earns, or what qualifications an apprentice could get, we have the answers!

 The College fees are covered through a combination of Government funding and the employer.

-Apprenticeships are based on national frameworks and standards, which have been designed by employers to focus on the skills that businesses need.
+Apprenticeships are based on standards that have been designed by employers to focus on the skills that businesses need.
 There are several levels of Apprenticeships.

-- Level 2 (equivalent to five GCSEs at grades A* to C or 9-4)
+- Level 2 (equivalent to five GCSEs at grades 9-4)